 The chemicals purchased from Sigma-Aldrich (USA) were 2,2-Azobiisobutyronitrile (AIBN), D-Phenylalanine (D-Phe), L-Phenylalanine (L-Phe), underivatized mixture of D,L-Phenylalanine (Phe) and Trifluoroacetic acid (TFA).
 Dimethyl sulfoxide (DMSO) was product of Kanto (Japan).
-Sulfate (CuSO4) and Acrylic acid (AA) were purchased from Junsei (Japan).
+Acrylic acid (AA) and copper sulfate (CuSO4) were obtained from Junsei (Japan).
 Acrylonitrile (AN) was purchased from Yakuri (Japan).
-Scharlau (Spain) are the suppliers of the solvents i.e. acetonitrile and methanol used in HPLC.
+The HPLC solvents acetonitrile and methanol were obtained from Scharlau (Spain).
 All reagents were of analytical grade and used without further purification.